codevise/pageflow/entry_types/scrolled/doc/creating_content_elements.md

 ## Frontend JavaScript

-The `frontend.js` file registers the content element type and specifies the React component that is supposed to be used to render the content element.
+The `frontend.js` file registers the content element type with the frontend API and specifies the React component that is supposed to be used to render the content element.
 The same component is used in both the editor preview and the published entry.

 ```javascript
 // frontend.js